steagsInc/Stargazer/README.md

 # Stargazer

-a video straming plateforme, in JS with electron
+a video streaming plateforme, in JS with electron